 We restrict Income Protection Cover claims to certain parts of the world.
 This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.

 - The UK

-- Isle of Man

 - Australia

-- Italy

 - Austria

-- Japan

 - Belgium

-- Latvia

 - Bulgaria

-- Liechtenstein

 - Canada

-- Lithuania

 - Channel Islands

-- Luxembourg

 - Cyprus

-- Malta

 - Czech Republic

 - Denmark

-- The Netherlands New Zealand

 - Estonia

-- Norway

 - Finland

-- Poland

 - France

-- Portugal

 - Germany

-- Slovakia

-- Gibraltar Greece
+- Gibraltar

-- Slovenia South Africa
+- Greece

 - Hong Kong

-- Spain

 - Hungary

-- Sweden
+- Hungary

 - Iceland

-- Switzerland

 - Ireland

-- USA